Related Documents Related Images

 UW-Extension has developed a detailed list of landscape trees for consideration in the planting of the urban forest.
 View lists of replacement trees.

 Whenever making the choices for emerald ash borer (EAB) prevention and management decisions, homeowners and commercial industries should review the latest decision-making tools available to them.
-University research results suggest that some treatment products and methods are effective when made appropriately, although there is some uncertainty of the long term effectiveness.View more information on EAB insecticide options
+University research results suggest that some treatment products and methods are effective when made appropriately, although there is some uncertainty of the long term effectiveness.Is My Ash Tree Worth Treating For Emerald Ash Borer?

-.If you have an EAB-infested tree that you would like to use as firewood, please note:
+.If you have an EAB-infested tree that you would like to use as firewood, be aware

-- If you cannot use all of the wood in one winter season, you are better off leaving the infested tree standing through summer.
-Then follow guidelines for wood utilization when finally taking the tree down.For more information and to discuss ash trees in your yard contact the County UW-Extension office in your area.
+the limits of the quarantine.For more information and to discuss ash trees in your yard contact the County UW-Extension office in your area.

 Easy Guide for Emerald Ash Borer Regulations (in PDF format).